apache/samza/docs/learn/documentation/versioned/api/table-api.md

 The life of a table goes through a few phases

 1. **Declaration** - at first one declares the table by creating a `TableDescriptor`.
-In both Samza high level and low level API, the `TableDescriptor` is registered with stream graph, internally converted to `TableSpec` and in return a reference to a `Table` object is obtained that can participate in the building of the DAG.
+In both Samza High Level Streams API and Low Level Task API, the `TableDescriptor` is registered with stream graph, internally converted to `TableSpec` and in return a reference to a `Table` object is obtained that can participate in the building of the DAG.
 2. **Instantiation** - during planning stage, configuration is